Latin American Space Challenge

 CubeSat satellite project.

-Teams participating in both Rocket ans Satellite Challenge will earn bonus points for completing a full/complete mission.
+Teams participating in both Rocket ans Satellite Challenge may earn bonus points for completing a full/complete mission.

 Starting in 2025, the Latin American Space Challenge will take place at the Sugarcane Launch Range.
 This new facility offers a larger, safer launch area and is located in the Bauru and Iacanga region, near São Paulo city.
 The neu launch site provides enhanced infrastructure, including hotels, lodging, transportation, and nearby airports.